 THE CHANNEL CROSSING – STRADDIE TO MORETON

-Day Three of our expedition is a big one – the paddle from North Stradbroke and Moreton Island across South Passage.
+Day Two of our expedition is a big one – the paddle from North Stradbroke and Moreton Island across South Passage.
 Using the slack tide we carefully navigate our way around the sandbanks and network of channels that have left many an unwary sailor high and dry.

 Once we’re safely across, our destination for lunch is Kooringal.
 We paddle north and find a campsite on the beach at the foot of the towering sandhills that look west across to the Glasshouse Mountains and Brisbane.

 This is our night of true wilderness underneath a starry summer sky.